bytecodealliance/bytecodealliance.org/_posts/2025-04-10-invoking-component-functions-in-wasmtime-cli.md

 Parentheses after the exported function's name are mandatory.
 The presence of the parenthesis `()` signifies function invocation, as opposed to the function name just being referenced.

-## Double Quotes
+## Quotes

-The exported function's name and mandatory exported function's parentheses must all be enclosed in one set of double quotes, i.e. `"get-answer()"`.
+The exported function's name and mandatory exported function's parentheses must all be enclosed in one set of single quotes, i.e. `'get-answer()'`.

 The result from our correctly typed command above is as follows: